HELP PROTECT A RARE PIECE OF BRITISH NAVAL HISTORY Anyone who has journeyed down the Embankment in London will

-*** COMING SOON *** OVERVIEW This is the most unique project that Simple Crowdfunding has launched to date.
-We are raising funds for the HQS WELLINGTON, a National Historic and Heritage vessel.The funds will be used to replace her mooring arrangements, and update the access facilities at Temple Stairs on the River Thames.
+which she fought as a convoy escort ship.
+Simple Crowdfunding is raising funds for this National Historic and Heritage vessel.The funds will be used to replace her mooring arrangements, and update the access facilities at Temple Stairs on the River Thames.
 The current structures are over 70 years old and a recent survey has recommended replacement.

 ABOUT THE WELLINGTON